-White to soft lilac blue standards with a slightly serrated edge.
-The deep blue to purple falls have white striping and a white and orange beard.
-A bloom of great substance.
+White to soft lilac blue to icy white standards with a slightly serrated edge.
+The deep blue to purple falls have white rays and a white and orange beard.
+A bloom of great substance with a sweet perfume.

 Bearded Iris make garden styling a breeze.
 They offer a rainbow of options to effectively couple and accentuate the existing colours in your patch.